dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 type)*.
 Exhaustiveness analysis will treat such patterns as if they had been an object pattern matching the extension type erasure of `V` (defined below).

+An extension type `V` is always-exhaustive if and only if its instantiated representation type is always-exhaustive.

 *In other words, we make no attempt to hide the representation type during the exhaustiveness analysis.
 The usage of such patterns is very similar to